JustRegularLuna/ancient-johto/README.md

 A: Vanilla cheat codes do not work anymore, because memory has shifted way too much.
 A list of the most commonly requested Gameshark Codes (such as item/pokemon modifiers and infinite money) will be placed here once there is an actual release, and will indicate which version they are for when the time comes.

 ### Q: What are the differences between the two versions?
 A: Primarily superficial changes, such as the title screen and other graphics.
-While some will be more common in one version than the other, ALL Pokémon are obtainable in both versions without having to trade.
+While some Pokémon will be more common in one version than the other, ALL Pokémon will be obtainable in both versions without having to trade.
 A full list of version differences will be put together once more content is in place.

 ### Q: Why is such-and-such different from Super Gold '97?
 A: This hack is not directly related to Super Gold '97, G/S '97 Reforged, Pokémon October, or any other beta hack.
 The source material (the beta leaks) have a lot of missing and placeholder data, and have no official English names for Pokémon and the like.
 While these hacks contain some of the same Pokémon and other things, and draw inspiration from some of the same material, we all had a lot of gaps to fill in, and chose to fill them in differently, in the ways we each liked best.
 Just appreciate them all for what they are - different fan interpretations of unfinished content that was originally lost.